 You've got SEO figured out.
 Google ranks your pages.
 Traffic comes in.
 But here's the thing: 40% of your potential audience is now asking ChatGPT instead of Googling.
 And when they ask "what's the best tool for X?" — your app doesn't show up.

 This isn't a marketing problem.
 It's a discoverability architecture problem.
-Your content is built for Google's crawler, not for AI's understanding engine.
+Your content is built for Google's crawler, not for AI's understanding engine — and the architectural gap is real: Wikipedia's overview of large language models explains how training-data + retrieval pipelines decide what gets cited, while Google's structured data documentation and schema.org's vocabulary describe the markup AI engines actually consume.

 What We Found Tracking 6 Products Across 6 AI Engines

-We used LoudPixel to scan 6 of our own products weekly across ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral.
+We used LoudPixel to scan 6 of our own products weekly across ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview.
 Here's the before-and-after:

 | Product | Before GEO | After GEO | Engines Citing |